jxtngx/lightning-lab/README.md

 !!! warning

-   Do not install multiple variations of Lightning Lab into a single virtual environment.
+   Do not install multiple variations of Studio Lab into a single virtual environment.
 As this will override the `lab` CLI for each new variation that is installed.

 ## Refactoring the Template

-Lightning Lab is a great template for deep learning projects.
+Studio Lab is a great template for deep learning projects.
 Using the template will require some refactoring if you intend to rename `src/lightninglab` to something like `src/textlab`.
 You can refactor in a few simple steps in VS Code:

 1. Start by renaming the `src/lightninglab` to something like `src/textlab` or `src/imagenetlab`.
 Doing so will allow VS Code to refactor all instance of `lightninglab` that exists in any `.py` file.
 2. Open the search pane in VS Code and search for `lightniglab` in `tests/` and replace those occurences with whatever you have renamed the source module to.
 3. Next, search for `lightninglab` and replace those occurences in all `.toml` `.md` `cfg` files and string occurences in `.py` files.
-4. Next, search for Lightning Lab and change that to your repo name.
+4. Next, search for Studio Lab and change that to your repo name.
 5. Next, search for my name – `Justin Goheen` and replace that with either your name or GitHub username.
 6. Next, search once again for my name as `justingoheen` and do the following:
    - replace the occurences in `mkdocs.yml` with your GitHub username.